asaaki/opentelemetry-surf/README.md

   </a>
 </div>

+Add OpenTelemetry tracing support to your [Surf] clients.
+Be part of the new observability movement!

 ## Notes

-* It is heavily inspired by [opentelemetry-tide][otel-tide] crate; surf and tide share very similar middleware structure.
-Thank you, dear [@http-rs][http-rs] folks! 🙇🏻‍♂️
+* It is heavily inspired by [opentelemetry-tide] crate; _surf_ and _tide_ share very similar middleware structure.
+  Thank you, dear [@http-rs] folks! 🙇🏻‍♂️
 * It only implements very basic request tracing on the middleware layer.
-  If something is missing, create a PR or open an issue and describe your desired feature.
+  If something is missing, please open an issue and describe your desired feature or create a PR with a change.
-* (soon) It records http request/response life cycle events when used with isahc and its metrics enabled. _(needs a change in http-client crate)_
+* It can record http request/response life cycle events when used with isahc and its metrics feature enabled.
 * You probably do not want to use it in production. 🤷

 ## How to use